 by Phil Karn, KA9Q

-This paper describers two freely available convolutional decoders written in the C language.
+- Abstract: This paper describers two freely available convolutional decoders written in the C language.
 One implements the Fano algorithm for sequentially decoding three rate 1/2 K=32 codes while the other implements the Viterbi algorithm for maximum likelihood decoding of the rate 1/2 K-7 NASA standard code.
 Both support 8-bit soft-decision decoding with arbitrary metric tables and perform according to theory.
 Using GCC 2.6.3 under BSDI/OS 2.0 on an AMD 486DX4-100 CPU, the Fano decoder runs up to 375 kb/s while the Viterbi decoder runs at a constant speed of 75.1 kb/s.
 On a 90 MHz Intel Pentium, the speeds are 594kb/s (Fano) and 118 kb/s (Viterbi).
 This is fast enough to be useful in many amateur packet radio applications.
-The code is available over the Internet.

 - Data Radio Standard Test Methods